mklmfane/airbus-test/README.md

   - name: registry
 Our application is deployed.
 To access it, we need to create a K8s service for both the marketplace and store, as shown in the following listing.
 Create a services directory in the root repository, and then create a service for movies-store called movies-store.svc.yaml.
 The service creates a cloud network load balancer (for instance, AWS Elastic Load Balancer).
 This provides an externally accessible IP address for accessing the Movies Store API.

-Movie store service resource can be created by using the following template
+Movie store service resource can be created by using the following template:

 apiVersion: v1
 kind: Service